explodinglabs/jsonrpcclient/README.rst

 Logging
 -------

-If you don't want to see the underlying JSON messages, increase the logging level above DEBUG:
+To see the underlying JSON messages, set the logging level to DEBUG:

 .. sourcecode:: python

-    logging.getLogger('jsonrpcclient').setLevel(logging.INFO)
+    logging.getLogger('jsonrpcclient').setLevel(logging.DEBUG)

 If you need a server, try my `jsonrpcserver
 <https://bitbucket.org/beau-barker/jsonrpcserver>`_ library.